dswatson/prePSORT/Scripts/Response_Script.md

   return(y)
 }

-# Check to see which patient outcomes are changed by winsorisation
+# Check to see which patient outcomes are changed by Winsorisation
 df <- pheno %>%
   distinct(Subject, DeltaPASI) %>%
   mutate(Winsorised = winsorise(DeltaPASI)) %>%